 We also believe that it is important to develop strong links between learning at home and at school to support the learning that takes place during the school day.
 We fully encourage our parents to support their sons, but to remember . . .

-Communication is key in successful home-school partnerships, and every step is taken to ensure parents know how and what their children are learning.
+Communication is key in successful home-school partnerships, and every step is taken to ensure parents know how and what their son is learning.
 In turn, we ask parents to stay in touch; whether it be a message in a Prep diary, an email, a chat on the playground or a discussion in a formal Parent Evening.
 This strong home-school relationship gives each boy the best opportunity to reach their full potential.